dillingerlab/dillingerlabs.tech/_drafts/ego-is-the-enemy.md

 # Passion typically masks a weakness
     What does this mean to me?
 What am I truly passionate about?
 # Opportunities are obscure, dusted over, blocked by various forms of resistance
+# Restrain Yourself
+In regards to ego, what does that feel like to me?
+I think this chapter had the least impacts to me
+# Let others take your credit...
+I'm here for the long game - find my silenece dogood